Who we are

 NZCN is a collaborative New Zealand network of Christian people, churches, and organisations, established in 2002 by an inter-denominational forum of church leaders to help the church in New Zealand be more united and effective, and to present a reasoned, well-researched Christian voice on public issues to media and government.
 Our whakapapa goes back to the World Evangelical Alliance (1846 – ), the Evangelical Alliance (New Zealand), the Evangelical Fellowship of New Zealand, and Vision NZ.

 We uphold historic Christian faith, reflecting a moderate biblical-evangelical perspective.
-We work across the denominations, and seek to serve the whole church, and to speak constructively into both church and society.
+We work across the denominations, and seek to serve the whole church, and to speak into both church and society.
+We provide platforms for united prayer, fellowship, and networking.

-NZCN is not a council of churches, but is involved with the national Heads of Churches (many of whom are also on its Board of Reference).
+NZCN is not a council of churches but is involved with the National Church Leaders of Aotearoa New Zealand (many of them are also on our Board of Reference).

 The purpose of the New Zealand Christian Network (NZCN) can be summarised as

 Our commitment to the unity of Christians reflects Jesus’ teaching on loving one another

 “So now I am giving you a new commandment: Love each other.
 Just as I have loved you, you should love one another.
 Your love for one another will prove to the world that you are my disciples.”

 “I pray that they will all be one, just as you and I are one—as you are in me, Father, and I am in you.
 And may they be in us so that the world will believe you sent me.”